 Dignity and Direct Payments

-Author: Katrina Van Gasse, Co-Founder and CEO of AidKit
+Author: Katrina Van Gasse, Co-Founder of AidKit

 The goal of any poverty program is to close the gap between what people have and what they need to thrive.
 The question is how to do it.